Skip to main content

 Depending on which state you live in, you’re required to have a certain number of hours toward a pre-licensing course.
 Sixty to ninety hours is generally the amount of time you can expect to spend on a course.

 These requirements could vary if you have a real estate license from another state.
 Check to see if the state in which you currently reside has a reciprocity agreement with the state in which your license was issued.
-You may be able to get a new license with fewer course hours or even without having to take another licencing exam.
+You may be able to get a new license with fewer course hours or even without having to take another licensing exam.

 Lastly, make sure that you choose an accredited school and be ready to pay, on average, $325 for the course.